 Please also note that you can contact the Equality Office for advice on gender-neutral terminology for first- and second-year students.

 Trinity has published Procedures and Guidelines in Relation to the Provision of ISL / English Interpretation.
-These procedures apply to all Trinity-organised events including cultural, academic and social events, and departmental meetings, where a staff member, student or visitor requests ISL interpretation.
-Provision of ISL interpretation is key to enabling the full participation of Deaf colleagues in university life, and all event organisers - including students - should familiarise themselves with the Procedures and Guidelines.
+These procedures apply to all Trinity-organised events including cultural, academic, and social events, and departmental meetings, where a staff member, student or visitor requests ISL interpretation.
+The provision of ISL interpretation is key to enabling the full participation of Deaf colleagues in university life, and all event organisers - including students - should familiarise themselves with the Procedures and Guidelines.

 What can I do?